 Nearly 40 percent of bloggers report “strong results” as a result of writing longer blogs and spending more time with each blog.

 If you think the amount of time it takes to write a blog is getting longer and longer, you just might be right.
-According to a study published by Orbit Media Studios, the amount of time it takes to write a blog has increased over the past five years.
+According to a study published by Orbit Media Studios, the amount of time it takes to write this type of marketing content has increased over the past five years.

 In 2014, it took 2 hours and 24 minutes to write a blog, based on different studies.
 Today, that time has jumped to 3 hours and 57 minutes.

-- Although the suggested word count for blogs is still around 500 to 600 words, many B2B blogs today have inched up to 1200 words.
+- Although the suggested word count for this type of content is still around 500 to 600 words, many B2B blogs today have inched up to 1200 words.
 Longer blogs take longer to write, plain and simple.

-- Especially among B2B organizations, longer blogs are often necessary because they have more information that must be covered.
+- Especially among B2B organizations, longer content is often necessary because they have more information that must be covered.